Ringworm in Dogs

 Once an animal is exposed to the fungi, it usually takes about 12 days before any outward signs appear.
 Signs of ringworm are circular hair loss and scaly inflamed and sometimes itchy skin.
 Once a veterinarian diagnosis ringworm, either with a special fluorescent lamp, lab tests, microscopic examination of hairs, and/or by taking cultures of the hair, treatment can begin.

-Baths using an antifungal shampoo like Zymox Skin Therapy, performed every other day.
+Baths using antifungal shampoos every other day and using a vinegar rinse a few times a day have shown to offer relief as well.
 And your vet may recommend other types of treatments including shaving the pet’s hair (where the fungus lives) dips, rinses, etc…

-Natural and holistic treatments have proven to be highly effective in treating skin problems in both humans and pets.
-Ring-Ex, is one such treatment which helps to keep levels of dermal fungus in the normal range to maintain skin health.
+Natural and holistic treatments have also proven to be highly effective in treating skin problems in both humans and pets, too.

-Because ringworm is highly contagious, infected pets should not be exposed to other dogs and cats and have very minimal exposure to family members (especially children).
-Those who are treating an infected pet must take extra precautions.
+Key to know: As we mentioned before, ringworm is highly contagious, so infected pets should not be exposed to other dogs and cats and have very minimal exposure to family members (especially children).
+Those who are in charge of treating an infected pet must take extra precautions.
 Be sure to wash your hands thoroughly and try not to handle your pet except to apply the medications needed.
 Also, throw away items in your home that may have been exposed to the fungus that you really don't need and for washable items, clean them using a bleach solution.

 Get an answer from a Veterinarian or Vet Tech

-Get an answer back from a Veterinarian or Vet Tech (often within minutes).
+Get an answer back from a Vet or Vet Tech (often within minutes).
 Experts on call to answer your questions every day, at all hours when you need them most!
-Fees are typically only $9 - $15.

 What an easy and fast way to get a second opinion from a dog expert!
 PLUS its 100% satisfaction guaranteed!